steqeq/0000/docs/how-to/fine-tuning-llms/triton-kernel-performance-optimization.rst

 .. _fine-tuning-llms-triton-kernel-configs-env-vars:

-Autotunable kernel configurations and environment variables
+Auto-tunable kernel configurations and environment variables
 ===========================================================

 This section relates to the amount of memory access and computation assigned to each CU.
 It is related to the usage of